falkr/ttm4115/pages/prep-statemachines.md

 **Note:** When you look at the entry and exit actions, you see that they almost look the same as an internal transition.
 And the notation is quite consistent, because the prefix _entry_ and _exit_ before the `/` really do describe when the action behind the dash is executed.
 But these are not transitions, just declarations of entry and exit actions.

-## Transitions, Revisited

-Now you have seen many kinds of transitions, and we can summarize all the different terms for them.
-Knowing these terms makes talking about state machines much easier when you design one together with other engineers.
-So we have the following transitions:

-* An **initial transition** originates at an initial state.
-It does not declare a trigger, since it is executed immediately when the state machine starts.
-* A **self-transition** is simply a transition that starts and ends in the same state.
-* An **internal transition** is a transition that starts and ends in the same state, but which does not invoke any of the state's entry and exit actions.
-* An **external transition** is the type of transition that is _not an internal transition_.
-That means, a "normal" transition form one state to another, a self-transition, or an initial transition.

 ## Choice States